LasseNatvig/tdt4258-codespaces/README.md

 You can use Git when you work in a Codespace just as you would in a local environment.
 You can either run Git commands in the terminal or use the VSCode Git integration found in the sidebar.

 > [!WARNING]
-> Codespaces will be deleted after 30 days of inactivity.
+> GitHub Codespaces will be deleted after 30 days of inactivity.
 We recommend commiting and pushing your changes regularly to avoid losing your work.